zilliztech/zdoc/docs/tutorials/faqs/faq-pipelines.md

     - voyageai/voyage-code-2

         Hosted by Voyage AI.
-This model is optimized for programming code, providing outstanding quality for retrieval code blocks.
+This model is optimized for software code, providing outstanding quality for retrieving software documents and source code.

+    - voyageai/voyage-large-2

+        Hosted by Voyage AI.
+This is the most powerful generalist embedding model from Voyage AI.
+It supports 16k context length (4x that of voyage-2) and excels on various types of text including technical and long-context documents.

     - openai/text-embedding-3-small